Acting Up: Young Performer’s Community Theatre

 Dayton • 937-461-3823

 The Human Race Theatre Company has been delivering the beauty, drama, and excitement of live professional theatre to Dayton and southwestern Ohio since 1986.
 Its Loft Season provides the region’s audiences with productions of award-winning, cutting-edge dramas, American classics, and regional and world premieres made just for them, and a new works series introduces theatre lovers to plays and musicals currently in development.
 Additionally, education and engagement programs address the cultural needs of a broad array of citizens throughout the Miami Valley.

 Kettering Children’s Theatre

 Kettering • 937-296-0294

-For over two decades, Kettering Children’s Theatre has presented professionally produced and directed youth-oriented productions.
+For over three decades, Kettering Children’s Theatre at Rosewood Arts Centre has presented professionally produced and directed youth-oriented productions.
 The Kettering Children’s Theatre is a non-auditioned theatrical instruction program for students in grades five through nine.
 The program allows youth of all theatrical levels an equal opportunity to perform on stage.
 Kettering Children’s Theatre is sponsored by the City of Kettering Parks, Recreation and Cultural Arts Department and supported in part by the Ohio Arts Council.

 Lebanon Theatre Company, Inc.